Huron, Ohio: Primary and secondary

 Huron City Schools sports teams are known as the "Tigers".
 The Huron Tigers have recorded numerous athletic successes for both boys' and girls' scholastic sports competitions.

 Postsecondary

 BGSU Firelands, a branch campus of Bowling Green State University, is located just west of the city limits.
-A separate college of the Bowling Green State University system, BGSU Firelands has been a regional campus of Bowling Green since 1968.
+A separate college of the Bowling Green State University system, BGSU Firelands, has been a regional campus of Bowling Green since 1968.
 Over 2,000 students in 2006 were enrolled for a wide variety of associate, bachelors and graduate degree programs.
 Huron was also the home of the "Huron Playhouse", formerly a division of Bowling Green State University's Department of Theater and Film before becoming an independent, non-profit corporation.

+Transportation

+The Yellow Line of the Sandusky Transit System has a stop in Huron at Sawmill Creek The historic Lake Shore and Michigan Southern Railway owned by Norfolk Southern Railway runs through Huron carrying freight trains as well as Amtrak trains.
+The city does not have a train station.

+The small privately owned Hinde Airport operates in and serves Huron, although most in Huron fly through surrounding major airports such as Cleveland Hopkins International Airport Huron is easily accessible from interstates 80 and 90 as the city lies approximately 5 miles north of them.
+The only U.S highway that runs through Huron is U.S. Route 6.
+The two state highways that run through Huron are Route 2 and Route 13 which has its northern terminus in Huron.